h3nnn4n/neo-personal-website/website/content/posts/modern_filesystems.md

 terabyte one.
 Not sure what it is doing, but I would imagine that it is verifying that all the data is present or something similar.

+After 14 hours and only having processed 1 terabyte out of 3, I decided that would be a good idea to stop the process and just add the disk to the pool and see what would happen.
+What happened is that `btrfs` still had 1.3 terabyte marked as missing, and the disk was showing up as 3 terabytes of unallocated space.
+Running a balance with `soft` updated zero chunks.
+Then I remembered that the filesystem had to be mounted in degraded mode.
+Perhaps this is preventing the balance from running?
+Well, back to running `btrfs device delete missing` again.

+delete took 14 hours and only went over 1.4tb out of 2.7

 TODO: When it finishes running, complete the writting here.

 Topics: